JEE Advanced Exam Pattern 2026 - Marking Scheme, No. of Questions

 2. Previous Years’ JEE Advanced Question Papers

-JEE Advanced Exam Pattern 2025 (Released) - Marking Scheme, No. of Questions
+JEE Advanced Exam Pattern 2026 - Marking Scheme, No. of Questions

-The Indian Institute of Technology, Kanpur has released the JEE Advanced 2025 exam pattern on the official website, jeeadv.nic.in.
-As per the JEE Advance paper pattern, the exam will be conducted as a computer-based test (CBT) comprising two papers, each lasting three hours.
-The JEE Advanced 2025 exam pattern consists of two papers, each lasting three hours, and covering the subjects of Physics, Chemistry, and Mathematics.
+The Indian Institute of Technology, Roorkee will release the JEE Advanced 2026 exam pattern on the official website, jeeadv.nic.in.
+As per the JEE Advanced paper pattern, the exam will be conducted as a computer-based test (CBT) comprising two papers, each lasting three hours.
+The JEE Advanced pattern will consist of two papers, each lasting three hours, and covering the subjects of Physics, Chemistry, and Mathematics.
 The question paper pattern will include multiple-choice questions with a single answer, questions with multiple answers, numerical value questions along matching-type questions.
-The aspirants searching "Is there a negative marking in JEE Advanced 2025" must know that JEE Advanced has the concept of full, partial, and zero marks.

 Particulars